 This course is designed for students at the high intermediate level of English.
 This course provides instruction on American English grammar and usage and applying that knowledge to developing more skills in conversation, communication, and composition.
 This class helps students expand their command of the mechanics and rules of English grammar at the high intermediate level.
 It will develop the student's knowledge and understanding of the way in which words are modified and joined together to express thoughts and feelings.
 This course will also develop the learner's writing and composition skills.
 Emphasis is on refreshing the student's knowledge of writing the thesis statement and topic sentence, as well as sentence combining and styling.
-The learner will write well-developed three to four paragraph descriptive, narrative, cause-effect, classification, and compare/contrast essays.
+The learner will write welldeveloped three to four paragraph descriptive, narrative, cause-effect, classification, and compare/contrast essays.
 In addition, the learner composes free writing to promote reflection and application of vocabulary.

-- To differentiate uses of the twelve tenses: simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, past perfect, past perfect progressive, future, future progressive, and future perfect progressive - To produce tag questions and additions of agreement and disagreement - To identify relationships between verbs and gerunds and infinitives - To define phrasal verbs and recognize separable and inseparable phrasal verbs - To distinguish and use verbs in the active and passive voice, as well as the passive causative - To form sentences with adjective clauses using relative pronouns - To manage past, present, and future real and unreal conditionals - To identify and use direct/indirect speech and embedded questions - To use modals of ability, advice, necessity, prohibition, conclusion, and future possibility - To construct five-paragraph problemsolution, comparison, cause-effect, and classification essays using more appropriate verb tenses, subject-verb agreement, articles, connectors, modals, adjective clauses, gerunds and infinitives, and the passive form. - To identify and create necessary essay elements such as the hook, topic sentences, thesis statement, supportive body paragraphs and conclusion paragraph - To differentiate grammar structures for formal and informal speech/writing

-- To demonstrate understanding of the peer editing process - To develop strategies for test taking, such as time management, understanding the writing prompt, and creating a brief outline - To type essays aligned with MLA guidelines and understand the importance of avoiding plagiarism
+- To differentiate uses of the twelve tenses: simple present, present progressive, present perfect, present perfect progressive, simple past, past progressive, past perfect, past perfect progressive, future, future progressive, and future perfect progressive - To produce tag questions and additions of agreement and disagreement

+- To identify relationships between verbs and gerunds and infinitives - To define phrasal verbs and recognize separable and inseparable phrasal verbs - To distinguish and use verbs in the active and passive voice, as well as the passive causative - To form sentences with adjective clauses using relative pronouns - To manage past, present, and future real and unreal conditionals - To identify and use direct/indirect speech and embedded questions - To use modals of ability, advice, necessity, prohibition, conclusion, and future possibility - To construct five-paragraph problemsolution, comparison, cause-effect, and classification essays using more appropriate verb tenses, subject-verb agreement, articles, connectors, modals, adjective clauses, gerunds and infinitives, and the passive form. - To identify and create necessary essay elements such as the hook, topic sentences, thesis statement, supportive body paragraphs and conclusion paragraph - To differentiate grammar structures for formal and informal speech/writing - To demonstrate understanding of the peer editing process - To develop strategies for test taking, such as time management, understanding the writing prompt, and creating a brief outline - To type essays aligned with MLA guidelines and understand the importance of avoiding plagiarism developing strategies for evaluating academic content.
-This course is designed for high intermediate learners of ESL to read more extensively and promote English language proficiency and reading skills.
-Students will preview typical college course materials and improve language skills while developing strategies for evaluating academic content.
 Students build upon their reading strategies and apply them as they read a variety of academic texts including personal letters, short stories, and interviews from important historical figures.
 Importance will be placed upon analytical skills as the student learns to read between the lines, draw conclusions, and synthesize information from various sources.
 The learner will develop critical thinking, literacy, and inquiry skills essential for academic success.
 In addition, students will recycle and accrue more vocabulary from the Academic Word List (AWL).